blha303/blog/_posts/2017-02-07-life-is-strange-server-investigation.md

 * "ehayut" is Elliot Hayut, an Online Programmer who pushed two changes to hide information from the API response.
 * "aterrienne" is Antoine Terrienne.
 He pushed one change adding Feral authentication, two months before Life Is Strange was announced for OSX and Linux.
 Like Gaspard Petit, there's not much on him related to LIS, but he's also in the credits for Deus Ex: Mankind Divided.

+I'm mentioning these people because I'm a fan of the server they created.
+I'm looking at requests made by other Eidos games, maybe I'll find another changelog containing some of the same names.
 It was a lot of fun researching the stats server used by Eidos to track what people do in Life Is Strange, it's a lot more complex than I thought.
 Seems to have a lot of really interesting methods hidden behind authentication, like "UpdateInfocast Messages", "DeleteUserProfile" and "os\_CreateABTest".

 Please leave any questions in the comments below or on [reddit](https://reddit.com/domain/blog.b303.me), and thanks for reading.